Architectural Modernization

 Learning Objectives

-Apply Wardley Mapping to visualize your technology landscape and identify strategic modernization opportunities
+Apply Wardley Mapping to visualize your technology landscape and identify build vs. buy opportunities

 Implement Domain-Driven Design principles to align technical architecture with business domains and define bounded contexts